 Fructosamine is a measure of your 2-3 week average blood sugar levels.
-It is used in diabetic patients to measure glucose control.
-However, many health conditions can affect fructosamine levels.
+It is used in diabetics to help monitor changes in glucose over time.
+However, many health conditions other than diabetes can affect fructosamine levels.
 Keep reading to learn more about high and low fructosamine levels and how to improve them.

 What is Fructosamine?

 Similarly to HbA1c (glucose + hemoglobin), fructosamine is a measure of the amount of glucose in the blood.
 However, while HbA1c measures your 3-month average glucose, fructosamine reflects mean blood glucose over the previous 2-3 weeks.
-This is due to the shorter life cycle of albumin [R, R].
+This is due to the shorter life cycle of albumin [1, 2].

 That said, there are also drawbacks to using fructosamine.
 Temperature, vitamin C, bilirubin, urea, and total protein levels can all affect fructosamine levels.
-All conditions that increase or decrease albumin levels will also affect fructosamine [R, R].
+All conditions that increase or decrease albumin levels will also affect fructosamine [1, 3].

 - thyroid disease